Enrollment and Support

 Additional Information

-All exams are to be taken on or potentially before the exam date.
-Be sure to be mindful of all approved accommodations and to schedule exam/quizzes accordingly.
-All scheduling should be done 1-2 weeks in advance.
+All exams are to be taken on or potentially before the exam date given to the class.
+Be sure to be mindful of all approved accommodations and to schedule exams and quizzes accordingly.
+All scheduling is on a first-come-first-served basis and should be requested at least 1-2 weeks in advance by contacting the Disability Services and Proctoring Coordinator.
 Proctors will not be available outside of the designated office hours.

 Proctoring Office Location